Mesh LogoMesh

 const selectedUtxos = experimentalSelectUtxos(assetMap, utxos, "5000000");

-Send selectedUtxos and recipientAddress to the backend.
+Send selectedUtxos and recipientAddress to your backend API.

 const provider = new BlockfrostProvider(